EttusResearch/uhd/host/docs/build.rst

 **Windows Notes:**
 The dependencies can be acquired through installable exe files.
-Usually, the windows installer can be found on the project's website.
+Usually, the Windows installer can be found on the project's website.
-Some projects do not host windows installers, and if this is the case, follow the auxiliary download url for the windows installer (below).
+Some projects do not host Windows installers, and if this is the case, follow the auxiliary download URL for the Windows installer (below).

 ^^^^^^^^^^^^^^^^
 Git
 ^^^^^^^^^^^^^^^^
 Required to check out the repository.
-On windows, install cygwin with git support to checkout the repository, or install msysgit from http://code.google.com/p/msysgit/downloads/list
+On Windows, install Cygwin with Git support to checkout the repository, or install msysGit from http://code.google.com/p/msysgit/downloads/list

 ^^^^^^^^^^^^^^^^
 C++ compiler